 Any surface in your home or building that divides the interior from the exterior should be insulated.
 While no two homes or commercial buildings are the same, more insulation is typically better.
 There are three main types of insulation:

 Spray Foam: one of the best insulating materials because when applied, it also fills gaps and seals cracks.
-It comes in various density levels that suit different applications but tends to be pricey.
+It comes in various density levels that suit different applications, but it tends to be pricey.

 Cellulose: This insulation is composed of a plant-based pulp mixed with a fire retardant.
 Cellulose is installed by blowing the material into spaces, making it an excellent option for attics and wall cavities that need filling.
 It’s an affordable option with a similar R-value to fiberglass.